 But iTernity's scale-out platform also offers other benefits which can turn the bitter pill of SES discontinuation into a positive outcome:

 - No effort: thanks to a and managed services concept, users have hardly any effort with the system.
 In concrete terms, this means 61% less management effort compared to the public cloud, and 76% less compared to proprietary storage systems (ESG Economic Validation).
 This also has a significant impact on total cost of ownership, as iCAS FS enables savings of 53% compared to the public cloud.

 - Compliance focus: iCAS FS brings all the features needed for long-term protection of business-critical data, such as WORM storage, retention management, encryption, synchronous and asynchronous replication, and self-healing.
 Different clients can be flexibly managed in separate repositories.

 - One platform, many use cases: iCAS FS is ideally suited for protecting data from different applications and sources.
 For example, the scale-out platform allows you to offload your primary storage, can be used as a WORM archive, secure backup target, or for cold data filing and big data tiering.
 And all this in one platform, without any effort for your IT.

-- Start small, grow as needed: iCAS FS can be started with as little as one cluster node and 20 TB.
+- Start small, grow as needed: iCAS FS can be started very little.
 All that is required is a standard Ethernet network for the node connection and no training or complex services.
 After the simple start, there are no limits to the system, as it can be scaled indefinitely by adding more nodes.

 Are you looking for future-proof alternatives?